BTrDB/btrdb-python/docs/source/concepts.rst

 BTrDB Server
 ------------
 Like most time series databases, the BTrDB server contains multiple streams of data in which each stream contains a data point at a given time.
-In BTrDB, only one value can be indexed by a given time (we sometimes call this univariate data) as opposed to some other systems which may provide for multiple values at a given time within a given stream.
-This focus on univariate data opens a host of benefits and is one of the reasons BTrDB is able to process incredibly large amounts of data quickly and easily.
+However, BTrDB focuses on univariate data which opens a host of benefits and is one of the reasons BTrDB is able to process incredibly large amounts of data quickly and easily.

 Points
 ------------
-Points of data make up the smallest objects you will be dealing with when making calls to the database.
-Because there are different types of interactions with the database, there are different types of points that could be returned to you:
+Points of data within a time series make up the smallest objects you will be dealing with when making calls to the database.
+Because there are different types of interactions with the database, there are different types of points that could be returned to you: :code:`RawPoint` and :code:`StatPoint`.
-`RawPoint` and `StatPoint`.

 RawPoint
 ^^^^^^^^^^^^